4 Winter Events: 100% Skiing

 The first Alpine World Ski Championships were held in 1937.

-In the valley, competition and demonstrations are a tradition.
+In the valley, competition and demonstrations are a longstanding tradition.

 The Kandahar Junior - Les Houches (January) Technique and fun with a skiing Erasmus vibe

-Since 2014, the Kandahar Junior (little brother of the FIS Kandahar) has seen the future stars of competitive alpine skiing.
+Since 2014, the Kandahar Junior (little brother of the FIS Kandahar) has seen the future stars of competitive alpine skiing pass through.
 At just 13 years old, more than 200 of the best international mini-athletes come together for 3 days of competitions organised by the Les Houches ski club.
 Teams are required to be mixed (yay for gender parity!) and compete in slalom, classic giant slalom, and pro giant slalom.
 Two runs and then it's time to wax.
 The battle, down to hundredths of a second, leaves no room for error.
 The Kandahar Junior remains, however, an early-season challenge outside the traditional circuit.
-The youngsters experience less pressure and, above all, enjoy the interaction and encounter of an international event.
-Don't miss the debut of those who, one day, may well compete in the grand white circus of the World Cup.
+The youngsters experience less pressure and, above all, enjoy the exchanges and discoveries of an international event.
+Don't miss the first appearances of those who, one day, may well compete in the grand white circus of the World Cup.

 Cross the Line - La Flégère Well-structured off-piste skiing (April)

 A home championship is always a blast.
-Add to that the excitement of a new format that blends ski cross and freeride, and you have the ambitious challenge taken on by the Chamonix-based group of friends from Frost Company in 2018.
-Big jumps, speed, and technical skill are on the agenda.
-Thrills and emotions, too.
-The first two from a four-person start win the heat, and so on until the final.
-Simple and effective.
-Veterans and monoskiers have their own category; telemark skiers might soon have theirs.
-All in all, a great show, and a rallying point that everyone agrees on: the chill zone with snow skate initiation, tests of the latest Scott skis, and mountain safety workshops with the Flégère ski patrollers.
-The only thing missing is for the event to be eco-friendly and raise awareness about protecting the sites… Ahh, well, it is!
+Add to that the excitement of a new format blending ski cross and freeride, and you get the ambitious challenge tackled by the Chamonix-based group of friends from Frost Company in 2018.
+Big jumps, high speeds, and technical skills are on the agenda, along with plenty of thrills and adrenaline-fueled moments.
+The top two from each four-person start advance to the next heat, all the way to the final—simple, effective, and thrilling.
+Veterans and mono-skiers have their own categories, and telemark skiers might soon join the mix.
+Overall, it’s a fantastic show and a true gathering spot: the chill zone offers snow skate introductions, tests of the latest Scott skis, and mountain safety workshops led by the Flégère ski patrollers.
+The only thing missing?
+An eco-conscious touch to raise awareness about protecting these sites. oh wait, it’s already there!

 Telemark Chamonix - Grands Montets (April) Long live free heeling!